sriharikuduva/RestrauntManagmentSystem/README.md

 # RestrauntManagmentSystem

-1. We will focus on the following set of requirements while designing the Restaurant Management System:
+1. We will focus on the following set of requirements while designing the Restraunt Management System:

 2. The restaurant will have different branches.